Building Widgets with SwiftUI and WidgetKit

 Relevance

 Relevance is declared using a TimelineEntryRelevance structure.
 This contains a relevancy score and a time duration for which the entry is relevant.
 The score can be any floating point value and is measured relative to all other timeline entries generated by the widget.
-For example, if most of the relevancy scores in the timeline entries range between 0.0 and 10.0, a relevancy score of 20.0 assigned to an entry may cause the widget to move to the top of the stack.
+For example, if most relevancy scores in the timeline entries range between 0.0 and 10.0, a relevancy score of 20.0 assigned to an entry may cause the widget to move to the top of the stack.
 The following code declares two relevancy entries:

 let lowScore = TimelineEntryRelevance(score: 0.0, duration: 0)